ljades/ljades/README.md

-Louis Jack Ades's Project Repo
+## Louis Jack Ades's Personal Project Repository

-Currently still a work in progress.
-As, I guess, it always should be!
+This repository includes personal projects, classwork, and exercise solutions for coding challenges I take.

+This is perpetually a work in progress as I share new coding exercises and projects whenever I can.

 Note: Most of the projects I worked on in my classes are not included in this repository as including answers in a public repository would be